Terms for Business Services

 9. Variation to our Contract

 9.1 Requesting changes.
 If you wish to make a change to the Services you have ordered (which includes ordering Additional Services or upgrading or downgrading your Services) please contact us via our Business Support Team (see “How to contact us” above for details on how to get in touch).
 We will let you know if the change is possible.
 If possible, we will let you know about any changes to the price of the Services, the timing of supply or anything else which would be necessary as a result of your requested change, including any changes to the terms of this Contract, and ask you to confirm whether you wish to go ahead with the change.
 Our acceptance of that change will take place when we email your Change Order Confirmation to you.
+You can make a maximum of one change to your Services per monthly billing period, unless we agree otherwise.

 10. Your rights to terminate the Contract